Aloofspade/finalproject2/README.md

 - I have to start the week location for the rest of the climate.
 ## Day 9
 - I have style the navbar.
 To fit with the rest of the page.
+## Day 10
+- Fixing the js on the daily info
+## Day 11
+- Doing the rest of the daily info from js
+## Day 12
+- Finishing the project.

 Day 1: